-All classes are taught in form groups of mixed ability and gender.
+All classes are taught as mixed ability groups.
 Lessons are delivered through a wide variety of teaching and learning styles such as demonstration, modelling and teacher in role.
 This approach is designed to develop the students' practical skills, social ability and powers of analysis and reflection.